 Although the poverty rate in Belgium is on a steady decline, many people remain at risk.
-Here are ten facts about poverty in Belgium:
+Discussed below are ten facts about poverty in Belgium and its implications.

 - In 2012, 16.7 percent of people under 18 were living in families with an income level below the line of poverty in Belgium.

 - Fifteen percent of the Belgian population lives in poverty.
 Only 3.7 percent of the population falls into the lowest 10 percent of Belgian’s income levels, which is a sign of good progress.

 - Poverty in Belgium is on the decline due to a strong economy and a high awareness rate, however, the youth population is still at risk.

 - In 2014, the monetary poverty rate stood at 15 percent, while 21 percent of the Belgian population was at risk of poverty or social exclusion.
 This means that although only 15 percent were actually below the income level that indicated poverty, many Belgians are at risk of dropping below that line, and even being excluded socially and not given help when needing it.